quat1024/dont-install-this/README.md

 rewrite of asie's old [FaithlessMC](https://github.com/asiekierka/FaithlessMC) for fabric 1.16.5.

-Automatically upscales every texture in the game using scale2x.
+Automatically upscales every texture in the game using ~~scale2x~~ 2xbr

+Not done yet!

 ## license